qyjohn/DDBImportExport/README.md

 | Pipeline-1 | m3.xlarge | $0.266 | $0.0665 | N/A | 95 | 136 minutes | $104.60 |
 | Pipeline-2 | m3.xlarge | $0.266 | $0.0665 | N/A | 161 | 84 minutes | $109.89 |

+It should be noted that in the DDBExport tests, a significant portion of the provisioned RCU is not used (45% for i3.8xlarge test, 35% for i3.16xlarge test).
+If we reduce the provisioned RCU to the same level as the consumed RCU, we can achieve some further cost saving with DDBExport ($24.86 cost saving for i3.8xlarge, ).
+This can be done by starting DDBExport and observing the actual level of consumed RCU in CloudWatch, then changing the provisioned RCU to slightly over the consumed RCU.
+Once you know the actual level of consumed RCU for a certain configuration, the next time you can start DDBExport with the same amount of provisioned RCU.

 ## Others